-Appendix A Den initions and explanatory notes Education, Health and Care Plans An Education, Health and Care Plan is a formal document issued by the Local Authority describing a child's additional needs and how they will be provided for in a school.
-Any child whose Education, Health and Care Plan names this school will be admitted.
-This will reduce the number of places available to other children accordingly.
-For In-Year admissions, the child will be admitted whether or not we have reached the PAN or other Admission Number for the Year Group.
+Appendix A Den initions and explanatory notes Education, Health and Care Plans An Education, Health and Care Plan is a formal document issued by the Local Author describing a child's additional needs and how they will be provided for in a school.
+Any ch whose Education, Health and Care Plan names this school will be admitted.
+This will redu the number of places available to other children accordingly.
+For In-Year admissions, t child will be admitted whether or not we have reached the PAN or other Admission Numb for the Year Group.
 Education Transport Parents should consider how their child will get to school for the whole of their time on roll.
 Parents are advised not to rely on lifts, car shares or public service vehicles always being available.
 Supported transport is provided by the LA for Devon-resident children attending schools that are the catchment school for the home address or the closest available when the parent could apply or, for Children in Care, the closest available Good or Outstanding school, as rated by Ofsted.
 The home address must be further than a walking distance of two miles.
 Applications for transport should be made direct to the LA where a child lives.
 Our admissions straight-line measurement policy does not apply to Devon's school transport decisions.
 It is possible that this is the closest available school for admissions purposes, using straight-line measurement, but not the closest school for the purposes of entitlement to free school transport from the LA.
 Parents who rely on free transport are strongly advised to check whether there is an entitlement with the Education Transport Team before accepting a school place.
 Equally ranked preference scheme Parents can express a preference for one, two or three schools.
 They should be named in the order the parent would most like a place to be provided.
 It might be possible for each school to offer a place.
 If that happens, a place will only be offered at whichever of the schools that could offer a place the parent ranked highest.
 So, if places are available at School 1 and School 3, a place will be offered at School 1 only.
 Equally ranked preference schemes are a legal requirement which enable parents to apply for the school they prefer without risking admission to the closest school or a catchment school.
-Extended schooling Further information on services beyond the normal school day is available from the school office.
-Fair Access Protocol All LAs are legally required to operate a Fair Access Protocol across their area and schools must take part in the Protocol.
-This ensures that children who are vulnerable and unable to access an appropriate school place under the standard In-Year admission arrangements for the area have an admissions safety net.
-This may mean that a child is admitted here even though the school is full and other children have been refused admission.
-It is possible that we would have refused the application for admission but then be required to admit the child under this Protocol.
-Faith oversubscription criteria Schools designated with a religious character may give additional priority for admission where faith criteria are met by an applicant.
+Extended schooling Further information on services beyond the normal school day is available from the schoolfice.
+Fair Access Protocol Faith oversubscription criteria Schools designated with a religious character may give additional priority for admission where faith criteria are met by an applicant.
 We have chosen not to do this.
 Fees and charges There is no charge for applying for a place here, for admission itself or for the provision of education.
-We will not request donations before or during the admissions process and any donations made to the school following admission are entirely voluntary.
+We will not request donations before or during the admissions process and an donations made to the school following admission are entirely voluntary.
 No activities such as school visits are compulsory.
 A policy on charging for activities is available on request from the school office.
-General Data Protection Regulation Where one parent seeks information about an application for admission or to locate we will seek a view from the LA about what information should be made available.
-The will be to safeguard the child and immediate family.
-Unless it is established that to resident parent may not lawfully receive information about the child, the following information will be shared: the preferences expressed, the date of the application, name of the analytic and the outcomes of those preferences.
+General Data Protection Regulation Where one parent seeks information about an application for admission or to locate a child, we will seek a view from the LA about what information should be made available.
+The priority will be to safeguard the child and immediate family.
+Unless it is established that the non-resident parent may not lawfully receive information about the child, the following information will be shared: the preferences expressed, the date of the application, name of the applicant and the outcomes of those preferences.